Beginner’s tips to play your own build.

 Lower damage taken

 - Resistances will save or doom you.
-You should always have minimum 75% all elemental resistances on merciless.
+You should always have minimum 75% all elemental resistances.
 Monster damage was is balance around this value.
-That’s 135% total resistance on gear and tree to have that on merciless/maps with merciless penalty.
-It’s advised to have some overcap to be able to ignore elemental weakness curse.
+Thats 135% total resistance on gear and tree to have that after Act 10 boss penalty.
+Its advised to have some overcap to be able to ignore elemental weakness curse.
 You will need 169% for that.

 - Armor will reduce damage from small hits considerably.
 You should know that armor works in a way that weak hits are mitigated a lot better than strong ones.
 So if you see 40% phys reduction from armor in your char sheet that’s for weak hits.
 It might not be more that 10% for bosses and rares.
 It still great for a lot of fast hitting small hits so don’t neglect armor If you can.

 - Evasion will help lower incoming damage by avoiding some hits.
 You can treat it as % lower damage per second.
 But not per hit.
 Also Evasion only works for attacks, not spells.
 Evasion is not entirely random.
 If you have 33% to evade then out of 3 sequential hits one will be guaranteed miss and 2 guaranteed hits, only the order is random.

 - Endurance charges (4% per charge) and basalt flask (20%) provide flat physical reduction.
 This reduction is not dependent on how big or small the hit is, and it also reduce damage from physical degen like bleeding, blood rage and lab traps.
 Great thing to have and is a lot more effective than armor for bosses.
 To generate Endurance charges the easiest way is to use Enduring Cry gem or Warlord’s mark curse.
 Endurance charges also give +4% all elemental resistance so they can be used as a source of overlapped resistances until you get better gear.